 There are 70 settlements in the City of Zagreb administrative area:

-The City Assembly is the representative body of the citizens of the City of Zagreb elected for a four-year term on the basis ofuniversal suffrage indirect elections bysecret ballot usingproportional system withd'Hondt method in a manner specified by law.
-There are 51 representatives in the City Assembly, among them the president and vice-presidents of the assembly are elected by the representatives.
+The 47 representatives of the City Assembly is elected for a four-year term on the basis ofuniversal suffrage indirect elections bysecret ballot usingproportional system withd'Hondt method in a manner specified by law.
+The president and vice-presidents of the assembly are elected by the representatives.
+All changes to urban planning documents and the budget must be passed through the assembly.

 Zagreb is an important tourist center, not only in terms of passengers traveling from the rest of Europe to the Adriatic Sea but also as a travel destination itself.
 Since the end of thewar, it has attracted close to a million visitors annually, mainly from Austria, Germany, and Italy, and in recent years many tourists from far east (South Korea, Japan, China, and last two years, from India).
 It has become an important tourist destination, not only in Croatia, but considering the whole region of southeastern Europe.There are many interesting sights and happenings for tourists to attend in Zagreb, for example, the two statues of Saint George, one at theRepublic of Croatia Square, the other at theStone Gate, where the image of the Virgin Mary is said to be the only thing that did not burn in the 17th-century fire.
 Also, there is an art installation starting in the Bogovićeva Street, calledNine Views.Zagreb is also famous for its award-winningChristmas market that had been named the one in Europe for three consecutive years (2015, 2016 and 2017) byEuropean Best Destinations.[116][117]